OSOSerious/Google-ADK-Agents/README.md

 Access the web UI at `http://localhost:8001`.

+### Docker Setup

+Alternatively, you can run the ADK Stock Price Agent using Docker.
+Ensure you have Docker installed and running on your system.

+1.  **Build the Docker Image:**

+    Navigate to the root directory of this project (`ADK_AI`) in your terminal and run:

+    ```bash
+    docker build -t adk-stock-agent .
+    ```

+2.  **Run the Docker Container:**

+    ```bash
+    docker run -p 8001:8001 adk-stock-agent
+    ```

+    **Important Note on Ollama:**
+    The Docker container runs your ADK agent, but it *does not* run the Ollama server itself.
+You need to ensure your Ollama server (with the `llama3.2:latest` model) is running and accessible from where your Docker container will be running.
+If Ollama is running on your host machine, you might need to configure LiteLLM in your agent (e.g., in `app/agent.py` or via an environment variable) to use `http://host.docker.internal:11434` (for Docker Desktop on macOS/Windows) or your host machine's actual IP address instead of `localhost` or `127.0.0.1`.

+    Access the web UI at `http://localhost:8001`.

 ## Project Structure

 -   `app/agent.py`: Contains the ADK agent definition and the `get_stock_price` tool.